Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 4650 1GB will be much (more or less 122%) better at texture filtering than the GeForce 8600 GT 1GB GDDR3. (explain)
+Texel RateThe Radeon HD 4650 1GB should be quite a bit (approximately 122%) more effective at anisotropic filtering than the GeForce 8600 GT 1GB GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison